toonsevrin/covid-19-belgium/README.md

 ```
 The data is available to the public strictly for educational and academic research purposes.
 Please link to this repo somewhere in your project if you can (not required) :).
 ```

+Data should should come from [the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE)](https://github.com/CSSEGISandData/COVID-19).